latifabu/eng103a_Devops/README.md

 - Cost - cost effective, automated process, connect with CI/CD pipelines, faster therefore cheaprer

 Monolith , - 2 tier & Microservices Architectures - simple words, within a box that has everything is integrated together, from front end to back end .
-To make a change you have to rebuild everything
+To make a change you have to rebuild everything.
+Microservices are the opposite of a monolith.
+You have small services that can be deployed individually.
+Each service has a focus on one aspect of the business functionality.
+The services work relatively independent of each other and only communicate with the other services when necessary.
 ![virtualisation-with-vagrant-diagram](https://user-images.githubusercontent.com/98215575/152065728-e5e1dc62-7343-4032-b2e6-a40254fae2a6.png)

 --------------------------------------------